The NHS and care workers who have died during the coronavirus pandemic | Press and Journal

-At least 201 frontline health and care workers have been identified after dying with coronavirus.
+At least 199 frontline health and care workers have died after contracting coronavirus.

-Through tributes from loved ones and confirmation through sources such as local NHS trusts and other authorities, the PA news agency has confirmed the names of health and social care workers who have died after contracting Covid-19 since March 11.
+Through tributes from local NHS trusts and loved ones, the PA news agency has confirmed the names of health and social care workers who have died after contracting Covid-19 since March 11.

 This chronological list contains people who were working in roles shortly before their deaths where they were likely to come into contact with patients.